webix-hub/docs/data/file_manager/loading_data.md

 You should add the **webix_files** attribute for the folders that have files which should be loaded on demand.

-To enable dynamic loading, you need to define the "files" attribute of the "handlers" property in the FileManager configuration and providea the url of a server-side script that will load data when some folder will be opened:
+To enable dynamic loading, you need to define the "files" attribute of the "handlers" property in the FileManager configuration and provide the url of a server-side script that will load data when some folder will be opened:

 ~~~js
 webix.ui({